May 02, 2018

 It's making the 90-min drive to neighbouring Abu Dhabi to visit hot-ticket Parisian import Louvre Abu Dhabi.

-Dubai might not at first spring to mind as a hot-to-trot destination during Ramadan (which begins mid May), but should you be flitting to the city-state during the holy month, its a prime opportunity to savour a taste of local culture and explore some of the city’s top spots, without the crowds.
+Dubai might not at first spring to mind as a hot-to-trot destination during Ramadan (5 May-4 June), but should you be flitting to the city-state during the holy month, its a prime opportunity to sample local culture and explore some of the city’s top spots, without the crowds.